arklumpus/TreeViewer/Readme.md

 Once the installer has finished, you can run TreeViewer by opening the App in your Applications folder.
 You can also run it from the command line by typing `TreeViewer` (or `TreeViewerCommandLine` for the command line version) in a terminal window.

-TreeViewer has been tested on macOS Catalina (Intel x64), Big Sur (Intel x64), Monterey (Apple Silicon arm64), and Ventura (Apple Silicon arm64).
+TreeViewer has been tested on macOS Catalina (Intel x64), Big Sur (Intel x64), Monterey (Intel x64 and M1 Apple Silicon arm64), Ventura (M1 Apple Silicon arm64), and Sonoma (M1 Apple Silicon arm64).

 ### Linux

-TreeViewer has been tested on Debian 12 (bookworm), Ubuntu 22.04.3, Linux Mint 21.2, openSUSE Leap 15.5, Fedora 38, Manjaro 23.0.4, and CentOS 7.
+TreeViewer has been tested on Debian 12 (bookworm), MX Linux 23.1, Ubuntu 22.04.3, Linux Mint 21.2, openSUSE Leap 15.5, Fedora 38, Manjaro 23.0.4, and CentOS 7.
 It may work on other distributions as well.

 Open a terminal window and download the installer using `wget` or `curl` (whichever you prefer/have available):